qutheory/cloud-documentation/docs/toolbox/managing-your-apps.md

 vapor cloud create domain
 ```

-## Attach free Let's Encrypt SSL/TLS certificate
+## Attach free SSL/TLS certificate with VCM

 When using your own domain, you can for **free** obtain a SSL/TLS certificate.
-For more information about DNS settings etc. See [here](../advanced/general/tls-with-letsencrypt.md)
+For more information about DNS settings etc. See [here](../custom-domain/certificate-manager.md)

 **Example**